basiatish/BIA_Test_App/README.md

 This test application was developed for it-company to apply for a vacancy.
 It was created from figma view thats why where aren't any notifications, animations and so on.
 Looks well only in Light Mode.
 To start this app quckly, I provide some test data, you can upload "test_data.json" into your FireBase Realtime database.
 To download or upload files, you have to create FireBase Storage with special hierarchy.
 For uploading files create: "/users/companies/[company owner from task]/documents/[task id]".
 Path paraments you can get from test_data.json file.
-For donwloading files hierarchy looks quite the same:\n
+For donwloading files hierarchy looks quite the same:<br/>
-1. for licence "/users/companies/[company owner from task]/licences/[task id]" and don't forget to put here a file with name "test.pdf".
+1. for licence "/users/companies/[company owner from task]/licences/[task id]" and don't forget to put here a file with name "test.pdf".<br/>
-2. for user logo create "/users/employees/user/photo" and don't forget to put here a file with name "test.jpg".
+2. for user logo create "/users/employees/user/photo" and don't forget to put here a file with name "test.jpg".<br/>
 </p>
 </br>